obistos/as-react/README.md

 ## Mock Data

-I have added a folder with mock data containing data about the food
+- I have added a folder with mock data containing data about the food
+- I have placed comments to Login and Food page
+- Once the API is correctly configured you can un-comment that code and remove the current code pointing to the mock data